mabdinur/starterprojectspring/README_FULL.md

 Note: This data is read from a json file.
 Ingredient data is stored in [FoodVendor](foodvendor/src/main/resources/vendors.json) and vendors data is stored in [FoodSupplier](foodsupplier/src/main/resources/suppliers.json).

-## Tutorial 3: OpenTelemetry using the Spring Contribution (IN PROGRESS)
+## Tutorial 3: Instrumentation using opentelemetry-contrib-spring (IN PROGRESS)

 ### Create new spring contrib package for Open Telemetry